Basilica of the Sacred Heart (Notre Dame): The first church

 When Rev. Edward Sorin, C.S.C., established the University of Notre Dame, the community held religious services in the small log cabin built by Stephen Badin.
-This was replaced by a larger log cabin built by Sorin and dedicated on March 19, 1843, slightly to the east of Badin's log chapel and about the same size.
+This was replaced by a larger log cabin built by Sorin and dedicated on 19 March 1843, slightly to the east of Badin's log chapel and about the same size.

 Sorin's log chapel had become much too small for the needs of the growing college, and despite the lack of funds, Sorin decided to start construction on a proper church building in August 1847.
 School leaders decided to spend $1500 to construct a new edifice.
-Work began on 25 May 1848, and the structure was dedicated on 12 November of the following year.
+Work began on 25 May 1848, and the structure was dedicated on 12 November the following year.
 The solemn consecration took place a year later, on 11 November 1849, with Bishop of Vincennes, Maurice de St. Palais presiding.
 The building was 90 feet long, 38 wide, and 20 high, with twin towers on its front, and was located next to the college building.
 Father Sorin described the first church: "The style is Greek, with rounded arches.
 There are three vaults and six columns which produce a very pretty effect.
 The tribune, which has been built for the use of the Sisters, is elliptical like the sanctuary.
 It is already enriched with an organ of Mr. H. Erben, and, though a little weak for the church, is one of its most precious ornaments."
 The church was built in Carpenter Gothic.
 The chancel organ had 1527 pipes and part of the statuary was donated by King Louis Philippe of France.

 Shortly after the completion of the church, the university added a bell to its tower.
 In the spring of 1851, the wind swept tower and bell to the ground.
 That summer, university leaders purchased a larger bell in Cincinnati weighing 3220 lb and installed it in one of the church towers after it was blessed on the feast of the Assumption.
-In 1852 double spires were built by a local carpenter in exchange for his son's tuition at the school.
+In 1852, double spires were built by a local carpenter in exchange for his son's tuition at the school.
 The church contained two round stained glass windows purchased from the Carmel du Mans Glassworks of Le Mans.
 A third window, a gift to Sorin from the Carmelites, depicted “The Divine Face.”
 Sorin, on a visit to France some years later, purchased a carillon.
 Initially placed on the tower spires, those proved too weak, and a standalone bell tower was the constructed and placed in front of the church.

 In 1864 the church was the venue of the funeral (performed by Rev. Sorin) of Charles Celestine Sherman, infant son of William Tecumseh Sherman and Eleanor Boyle Ewing Sherman, who died at age five months.
 The infant was buried in Cedar Grove Cemetery before being moved to the family plot at Calvary Cemetery in St. Louis.